ianrenton/ianrenton.com/blog/_drafts/2025-01-18-52-week-ham-radio-challenge-roundup-weeks-1-4.md

 This was a challenge I was less keen on.
 It's great that these beacons are out there, and live monitoring of propagation conditions is very cool, but I didn't find it a lot of fun to be listening to the noise for 10-20 minutes at a time in the hope of picking out a quiet burst of Morse code that's too quick for me to copy properly.
 The beacons only operate on the 20 metre band and up, so by the time evening came and I have some time for radio, the bands were closed and I heard almost nothing.
 I think I heard the occasional blip from CS3B, but that's it.

-However, midweek I spotted [a post by Paul, PA3DSB](https://mastodon.radio/@PA3DSB/113783741321639970) which mentioned the [Faros software](http://www.dxatlas.com/faros/) by Alex, VE3NEA.
+However, midweek I spotted [a post by Paul PA3DSB](https://mastodon.radio/@PA3DSB/113783741321639970) which mentioned the [Faros software](http://www.dxatlas.com/faros/) by Alex VE3NEA.
 I decided to try that out instead, leaving it running during the daytime to see what it could pick up.

 This was much more successful than listening by ear in the evenings, and the History function provided a nice way to visualise how propagation on the higher bands varied during the day.